MicrosoftDocs/cpp-docs/docs/sanitizers/asan-debugger-integration.md

 In Visual Studio version 17.7 and later, these capabilities were expanded to handle a variety of scenarios:

 1. Quotes will be stripped to accommodate spaces in directory or file names.
-In previous versions depending on the environment, setting the environment variable to have quotes or spaces would not work.
+In previous versions for environments inside of Visual Studio or when using PowerShell, setting the environment variable to have quotes or spaces would not work.

-1. If the `.dmp` extension is explicitly entered, VCAsan will try to use that explicitly and not add an associated process ID to the dump file name.
+2. If the `.dmp` extension is explicitly specified (e.g. `set ASAN_SAVE_DUMPS=MyDmp.dmp`), VCAsan will try to use that explicitly and not add an associated process ID to the dump file name.

-1. If somehow a dmp already exists, VCAsan will attempt to write to a different file name similar to other Windows programs by appending a number in parentheses.
-If this does not work after several attempts, a temporary path will be used.
+3. If somehow a dmp file already exists with the same name, VCAsan will attempt to write to a different file name similar to other Windows programs by appending a number in parentheses.
+If this does not work after several attempts, a temporary path is used.
 If they all fail, an error message is displayed with diagnostic information.
+This applies in all scenarios.

 ## See also